 - Foreign males married to Thai citizen wives who are allowed to skip Thai PR.

-In all cases, when applying you’ll need at minimum the following thresholds as well:
+In all cases, when applying you’ll need to meet the following minimum thresholds as well:

-- Three years of uninterrupted extensions of stay (if applying based on marriage);
+- Three years of uninterrupted extensions of stay at the time of application (if applying based on marriage);

 - Permanent residents who apply need to have held PR for 5 years;

-- Three years of unbroken work permits from a Thai employer;
+- Three years of unbroken work permits from a Thai employer at the time of application;

 If you are a foreign woman married to a Thai husband, then please read this article, as the process is slightly different for the wives of Thai husbands.